Concrete Stain: Say Hello To Your Next DIY Project Helper

 - Produces a great stain

 The concrete stain paint dries fast, and it’s non-fading, so you’ll have a durable finish that can resist a range of products from detergents to oil and grease.
-It comes in 5 different colors and those that have used this concrete stain mentioned that the product goes on thin, so it’s easy to work with.
-It also dries quickly and does the job well.

 - You’ll get an entire gallon of concrete stain paint